stefdasca/statement-translator/Kilonova/0200-0299/Processed_0243.md

 # Output data
 The first line of the output contains a single integer which is the maximum score Lulu can make.

 The second contains the order in which Lulu should insert the plates in order to achieve this score.
-For example, if the order is “add the third plate, then the first, then the second”, the output should contain `3 1 2`.
+For example, if the order is “add the third plate, then the first, then the second�, the output should contain `3 1 2`.
 If there are multiple orders you can print any one of them.

 # Constraints and clarifications
 * `1 \leq n \leq 200000`.